heronarts/LXStudio-IDE/README.md

 mvn install:install-file -Dfile=lib/p3lx-${PROJ_VERSION}-jar-with-dependencies.jar -DgroupId=heronarts -DartifactId=p3lx -Dversion=${PROJ_VERSION} -Dpackaging=jar
 ```

-If you need to make modifications to these projects, you can clone a repository and `mvn install` on each one.
+You can also clone into the source code repositories (where available) and `mvn install` if you want to modify them.

 ### Compiling

-**With IntelliJ / Eclipse:** your IDE will handle this for you.
+**With IntelliJ / Eclipse:** build config files provided, your IDE will handle this for you.

 **With VScode / Maven:**